 Format and Goals of the League:

 We will NOT keep standings for our U9-U10 league.
 However, we will keep score during the matches for the kids to be aware of, but after the games are finished, the scores are not posted anywhere.
 We do keep standings for the U13 and older leagues, but we will not keep standings or post scores for the ISC U9-U10 division.
-There are a number of reaons for this, but most simply, we know from many years of youth coaching experience that players will still play and compete without standings and scores posted, but the development environment does change when standings are kept for younger players.
+There are a number of reaons for this, but most simply, we know from many years of youth coaching experience that players will still play and compete without standings and scores posted.
 The ISC approach to coaching is a long term player development focus.
 At times, parents struggle with this concept.
 However, we have an 18 year tradition of developing high level players through this player development focus.
-Below is a summary of why we believe a player development focus for U9-U10 players is enhanced when the focus of our coaching is on process oriented goals and not outcome based goals for young players.
+Below is a summary of why we believe a player development focus for U9-U10 players is enhanced when the focus of our coaching is on process oriented goals and not outcome based goals:

 Why tracking scores and standings is not necessary for a U9-U10 league in a player development club like the ISC?